-• Enterprise Replication is replicating large transactions.

-Enterprise Replication is optimized to handle small transactions efficiently.
+- Enterprise Replication is replicating large transactions. - Enterprise Replication is optimized to handle small transactions efficiently.
 Very large transactions or batch jobs force Enterprise Replication into an exceptional processing path that results in spooling.
-For best results, avoid replicating these types of transactions.
+For best results, avoid replicating these types of transactions. - Logical log files are too small or too few. - If the logical log files are too small or the number of logical log files is too few, Enterprise Replication is more likely to spool transaction buffers to disk. - Server is overloaded.